 - products that contain phytoestrogens, such as soy foods, chickpeas, alfalfa, and fava beans

-Foods people with BPH, or those at risk of developing it, should avoid or limit include:
+Foods that people with BPH, or those at risk of developing it, should avoid or limit include:

-Making dietary changes may help manage or prevent an enlarged prostate and any resulting symptoms.
+Making dietary changes may help people manage or prevent an enlarged prostate and any resulting symptoms.